Numerical and analytical results for geometric measure of coherence and geometric measure of entanglement: Results

-In a $d$-dimension Hilbert space $\mathcal{H}$ with its corresponding reference basis $\{|i\rangle\}_{i = 0}^{d-1}$, a state is incoherent if and only if it is a diagonal density matrix under the reference basis \cite{g27}.
-All incoherent states can be represented as
+\textbf{Geometric measures of coherence.} In a $d$-dimension Hilbert space $\mathcal{H}$ with its corresponding reference basis $\{|i\rangle\}_{i = 0}^{d-1}$, a state is incoherent if and only if it is a diagonal density matrix under the reference basis \cite{g27,g28}.
+All incoherent states can be represented as \cite{g27,g28}

 Thus, the geometric measure of coherence is defined as \cite{g3}